Common questions asked by customers with King River Rafting

 King River Rafting will you meet at the West Coast Wilderness Railway Station in Driffield St, http://www.wcwr.com.au/.

-The meeting time is 8 am and can be found on your confirmation details.
-If you have someone to drive your can whilst you are on the river, you can drive to the start of the trip.
-The sealed road continues on past the John Butters Power Station to the southern end of Lake Burbury and stunning views into the SW Tasmania World Heritage area.
+The meeting time can be found on your confirmation details.
+If you have someone to drive your can whilst you are on the river, you can drive to the start of the trip to the John Butters Power Station.